landryp/werner-resume/README.md

 ### Build

-build-resume *# executable for building resume from style file and tex file with lualatex or xelatex*
+build-resume *# bash executable for building resume from style file and tex file with lualatex or xelatex*